 The client’s problem

 A design company had grown significantly over the last few years and the organisation had consequently been set up for delivering large scale operations.
 However, some customers felt that the tailored novel design and high responsiveness they received in the past was slowly fading away.
-The design company therefore wanted to revitalise design innovation in the future to regain its competitive edge.
+The design company, therefore, wanted to revitalise design innovation in the future to regain its competitive edge.

-Clear strategy for the retention of 20% of the revenue and more efficient use of the organisation’s time.
+A clear strategy for the retention of 20% of the revenue and more efficient use of the organisation’s time.